eam2539/pixiv-plasma-wallpaper/README.md

 ## Usage

+You can get the package in the [KDE Store](https://store.kde.org/p/2360473/)

 1. Select `Pixiv Wallpaper` in the Plasma wallpaper settings.
 2. Click `Login` and complete Pixiv OAuth in the browser.
 3. Choose a source: daily recommendations, theme search, daily ranking, or following.